-Our long paper “Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification” by Cristina Garbacea, Mengtian Guo, Samuel Carton and Qiaozhu Mei has been accepted at the ACL-IJCNLP 2021 main conference, which will be held in Bangkok, Thailand, during August 1-6, 2021.
-The camera ready version will be available soon, in the meantime please see the abstract of our paper below:
+Our long paper “Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification” by Cristina Garbacea, Mengtian Guo, Samuel Carton and Qiaozhu Mei has been accepted at the ACL-IJCNLP 2021 main conference, which is held in Bangkok, Thailand, during August 1-6, 2021.
+If you are attending the conference, please stop by “Session 1H: Machine Learning for NLP” on August 2nd.
+Please see the abstract of our paper below:

 Our long paper “Judge the Judges: A Large-Scale Evaluation Study of Neural Language Models for Online Review Generation” by Cristina Garbacea, Samuel Carton, Shiyan Yan and Qiaozhu Mei will be presented at the upcoming EMNLP-IJCNLP 2019 Conference on Empirical Methods in Natural Language Processing and 9th International Joint Conference on Natural Language Processing taking place November 3-7 in Hong Kong, China.

 If you are attending the conference, do not miss the Machine Learning session on Wednesday November 6th to learn more on our large scale study focused on the evaluation of neural language models.
 The poster is also available online at this location.

 Feel free to get in touch with any questions!